vaadin/flow-components/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-- Version of the component / platform.
+- Version of the component / Vaadin platform.
 - OS.

 <!-- Example: